erszcz/msc-thesis/dfly-multiboot.md

 computing history, the process of composing programs from reusable parts in its rawest form, or _linking_, is probably as old as computing itself.

-What is the responsibility of a linker? @linkers1999 gives a succinct answer to that question:
+What is the responsibility of a linker?
+@linkers1999 in _Linkers & Loaders_ gives a succinct answer to that question:

 > [A] linker assigns numeric locations to symbols,
 > determines the sizes and location of the segments in the output address space,